kube-rs/kopium/README.md

 ## Usage with kube

-Simply add the generated file (e.g. output from above in `prometheusrule.rs`) to your library, and import (at least) the special root type:
+Add the generated file (e.g. output from above in `prometheusrule.rs`) to your library, and import (at least) the special root type:

 ```rust
 use prometheusrule::PrometheusRule;